Linuxfabrik/monitoring-plugins/README.rst

 Python-based Monitoring Plugins Collection
 ==========================================

-This Enterprise Class Plugin Collection provides a bundle of more than eighty Python based check plugins for Icinga, Naemon, Nagios, Shinken, Sensu, and other monitoring applications.
-Each plugin is a stand-alone command line tool that provides a specific type of check.
-Typically, your monitoring software runs these plugins to determine the current status of hosts and services on your network.
+This Enterprise Class Plugin Collection offers a package of more than a hundred Python-based, Nagios-compatible check plugins for Icinga, Naemon, Nagios, OP5, Shinken, Sensu and other monitoring applications.
+Each plugin is a stand-alone command line tool that provides a specific type of verification.
+Typically, your monitoring software will run these plugins to determine the current status of hosts and services on your network.

 If you're looking for monitoring plugins that ...